martinmoene/string-view-lite/README.md

 string_view: Allows to search for a character, starting at position pos (default: 0) via find(), (2)
 string_view: Allows to search for a C-string substring, starting at position pos and of length n via find(), (3)
-string_view: Allows to search for a C-string substring, starting at position pos (default: 0) via find(), (4) string     : Allows to search backwards for a string substring, starting at position pos (default: npos) via rfind()[string]
+string_view: Allows to search for a C-string substring, starting at position pos (default: 0) via find(), (4)
 string_view: Allows to search backwards for a string_view substring, starting at position pos (default: npos) via rfind(), (1)
 string_view: Allows to search backwards for a character, starting at position pos (default: npos) via rfind(), (2)
 string_view: Allows to search backwards for a C-string substring, starting at position pos and of length n via rfind(), (3)